Budget Travel in France 101: Tips from an Insider

 If you are self-catering, check out the discount supermarkets.
 Large supermarkets often indicate the cheapest products by placing them near the floor: Premier prix or marque de repère.
-Packaging of these products is often made to look cheap and unattractive.
+The packaging of these products is often made to look cheap and unattractive.
 Shop at markets for fresh produce, although they are not necessarily cheaper.
 Select seasonal fruit and vegetables if you can.
 If you don’t know what is in season, it’s likely what you see in the largest quantities.
 In the countryside, you may find producers selling directly to consumers.
 Street vendors of fruit and vegetables in Paris can be cheap.
 Other street vendors may be expensive.
 There are no rules without exceptions in France.

 Money Matters in France

 Avoid exchanging cash if you can.
-You lose about a signifcant percentage.
+You lose about a significant percentage.
 Use your credit card for purchases, but check your bank’s commission since that could add up to 3-5%.
 Mastercard and Visa are accepted almost everywhere.
 Diners Club and American Express much less so.
 Using ATMs is usually cheaper than exchanging cash, although you’d be advised to check your bank’s fees and commissions first.
 They often charge twice for cash withdrawals: First a currency commission and then a cash withdrawal commission.
 Both could have a flat minimum amount.

 Certain shops don’t accept credit cards for amounts smaller than 10-20 euros, so never run out of cash.